Bicycle Accident FAQ

 If you've been injured by a negligent driver, call attorney Colin Scott

-A bicycle accident can change your life in an instant.
+A bicycle accident in Vancouver, WA can change your life in an instant.
 Suddenly, you may be injured and facing medical expenses you're not sure you can afford.
-If the negligence of a driver caused your accident, the law may entitle you to compensation.
+If the negligence of a driver caused your collision, the law may entitle you to compensation.
 The Scott Law Firm, PLLC can fight for your rights and help you recover the compensation you deserve.